Carboxymethyl Cellulose Uses: 15 Real Applications in Food, Pharma & Industry

 SynergyExcellent when combined at sub-optimal doses eachSame

-When to choose CMC over xanthan: When mouthfeel is critical (dairy beverages, acidified milk drinks), when cost optimization is a priority, or when the electrostatic protein-stabilization mechanism of CMC is specifically needed (acidified dairy applications).
+When choosing CMC over xanthan, opt for it when mouthfeel is critical, such as in dairy beverages or acidified milk drinks, when cost optimization is a priority, or when the electrostatic protein-stabilization mechanism of CMC is specifically needed, as in acidified dairy applications.

-When to choose xanthan over CMC: When suspension of coarse particles requires strong yield stress behavior, when very low usage levels are required, or when the formulation environment is particularly challenging (very high temperature, extreme pH).
+Conversely, choose xanthan over CMC when suspending coarse particles requires strong yield stress behavior, when very low usage levels are necessary, or when the formulation environment is particularly challenging, such as under very high temperatures or extreme pH conditions.

-Best strategy: In many commercially successful formulations, CMC (0.2–0.3%) combined with xanthan gum (0.05–0.1%) delivers superior performance compared to maximum doses of either ingredient alone, while also reducing total hydrocolloid cost.
+For the best strategy, many commercially successful formulations combine CMC (0.2–0.3%) with xanthan gum (0.05–0.1%), and this combination delivers superior performance compared to using maximum doses of either ingredient alone, while simultaneously reducing the total hydrocolloid cost.

 CMC vs HPMC (Hydroxypropyl Methylcellulose)